 AHDB RL trial candidates to be tested for ukp and uks classification are selected from AHDB RL trial sites immediately after harvest.
-Suitable sites will be proposed by Campden BRI with support from the AHDB RL team.
+Suitable sites will be proposed by the AHDB RL team.
 A minimum of four sites will be selected, where possible using the same criteria as above.